laurodd/docs.konghq.com/app/_hub/datadome/kong-plugin-datadome/_index.md

 The DataDome plugin is developed in Lua and integrates smoothly with Kong.

-This plugin will analyse in real time any API requests received.
-For each request, an api call is sent to DataDome Bot & Fraud Protection Platform to validate if this is legitimate or not.
+This plugin relies on the DataDome Bot & Fraud Protection Platform to validate if any incoming API request is legitimate or coming from a bot.
-The only thing to configure is your DataDome Server Side Key.
+The only requirement to configure it is your DataDome server-side key.

 ## How it works

-The DataDome plugin will hook into the request/response of an API request and it is executed for every request from a client and before it is being proxied to the upstream on the access phase (see details [here](https://openresty-reference.readthedocs.io/en/latest/Directives/)).
+The DataDome plugin will hook into every API request from a client, and it will run before they are proxied to the upstream on the access phase (see details [here](https://openresty-reference.readthedocs.io/en/latest/Directives/)).

 ## How to install